 Short Description: I caught the bus going to Sauraha at the last moment and spent most of the day on the road.
 In the evening, I analyzed the jungle activities of the travel companies along the main street in Sauraha.

 In the morning, I had a bus ticket to Sauraha.
-Om (the landlord of my guesthouse in Patan) had bought it for me while I was traveling through the villages of the Kathmandu Valley.
-To take the bus, I had to go to the bus station in Kantipath, in Kathmandu.
+Om (the landlord of my guesthouse in Patan) had bought it for me while I was traveling through the villages in the Kathmandu Valley.
+I had to go to the bus station in Kantipath, in Kathmandu, to take the bus.
 Even though I had charged it, my phone was completely discharged in the morning and the alarm didn’t ring at all.
 My wristwatch ran out of battery too, and I had no idea what time was when I woke up.

 The road was good as long as it went toward Pokhara.
-When it turned south toward Bharatpur, it became a veritable off-road full of suffocating white dust.
-The bus ran with the door and all the windows open, and everywhere inside was full of smothery dust.
-When we finally reached Sauraha, I found out the bus station stood in the middle of the fields outside of the village.
+When it turned south toward Bharatpur, it became a horrible off-road full of suffocating white dust.
+The bus ran with the door and all the windows open, and everywhere inside the bus it was full of smothery dust.
+When we finally reached Sauraha, I found out the local bus station stood in the middle of the fields outside of the village.

 I called my guesthouse, but they couldn’t come and pick me up.
 All taxi drivers jumped on me.
-In the end, I agreed with a jeep taking two other travelers to give me a ride to Evergreen Ecolodge, where I had booked accommodation.
+In the end, I agreed with a jeep taking two other travelers to their accommodation to give me a ride to the Evergreen Ecolodge, where I had booked a treehouse.
 My room was called a ‘nest’ – a small wattle cottage with only a mattress on the floor.
 I also had a mosquito net, electricity, a small balcony, and a bench.

 Sauraha was a village of the Tharu ethnic groups.
 It was situated in the buffer zone of Chitwan National Park (listed as a UNESCO heritage site).
 This is why tourism had exploded in the village and the place had countless accommodations everywhere.
 In Sauraha, it was normal to see elephants walking down the street, and it seemed there was also a rhino who had its daily walks through the village.
 In the evening, I explored Sauraha and most of the travel companies within the village center.
 I carefully studied the jungle activities and tried to choose the ‘best’ one.
 When I was about to go back to my wattle nest, an American girl, Lisa, asked me if I would be interested in sharing the price of a jungle walk with her (which I eventually did).